wadey/python-ostrich/README.md

 ## Dump stats as JSON ##

-There is a `stats.json_encoder` function provided to make dumping that stats to JSON easy
+There is a `stats.json_encoder` function provided to make dumping that stats to JSON easy.

     json.dumps(stats.stats(reset=False), default=stats.json_encoder)

+## Twisted Web Resource ##

+If you are using Twisted Web, there is a ready to use Resource available:

+    from ostrich.twisted import StatsResource

+This resource will respond to the query string parameter `reset=(0|1)`.
+If not specified, the default is `reset=0`.